Noovolari/leapp/README.md

 ![readme-2.png](.github/images/README-2.png)

-Here we present all the differents folder of the projects as well as the files in order to explain what each directory and file does and how you can modify these files according to your necessities
+Here we present all the different folders of the project as well as the files in order to explain what each directory and file does and how you can modify these files according to your necessities

 ### build and dist

-**build** and **dist** are generated by the solution when a user request a build from npm using a command like this one in example: `npm run dist mac dev` .
-You don't have to manage the content of these folders by yourself.
+**build** and **dist** are generated by the solution when a user requests a build with npm.
+For example: `npm run dist mac dev` .
+The content of these folders is auto-generated so you don't need to manage yourself.

 ### e2e